Anika Alvanzo

 Email [javascript protected email address]

-Earning recognition as a national leader in addiction medicine, Dr. Alvanzo was a faculty member in the Divisions of General Internal Medicine and Addiction Medicine at Johns Hopkins University School of Medicine.
-She held various clinical leadership roles, including associate medical director and medical director of the comprehensive opioid treatment programs (OTPs) on the Johns Hopkins Bayview and Johns Hopkins Hospital campuses, respectively.
-For seven years, she directed the multidisciplinary addiction consultation service providing clinical consultation, brief intervention and treatment linkage services for patients admitted to Johns Hopkins Hospital, for which she won the annual Johns Hopkins Medicine Clinical Collaboration and Teamwork award.
-Dr. Alvanzo also gained experience providing office-based buprenorphine treatment in various treatment settings, including a mobile van parked outside of the Baltimore City Detention Center.
+Prior to this, Dr. Alvanzo was a faculty member for 12 years in the divisions of general internal medicine and addiction medicine at Johns Hopkins University School of Medicine.
+There, she held various clinical leadership roles including medical director of the comprehensive opioid treatment program (OTP) on the Johns Hopkins Hospital campus and director of the multidisciplinary addiction consultation service.
+The service provided clinical consultation, intervention, and treatment linkage services for patients admitted to Johns Hopkins Hospital and, under Dr. Alvanzo’s leadership, received the annual Johns Hopkins Medicine Clinical Collaboration and Teamwork Award.

 Dr. Alvanzo has more than a decade of teaching experience.
-She directed the addiction medicine rotation for the Johns Hopkins Medicine-Pediatrics Urban Health and Urban Health Primary Care Internal Medicine Residency track programs.
-She also taught courses on the fundamentals of addiction medicine, treatment of opioid use disorder, the American Society of Addiction Medicine (ASAM) criteria, and most recently served as faculty for the ASAM course on racism in the history of substance use and addiction.
+For seven years, she directed the addiction medicine rotation for the Johns Hopkins Medicine-Pediatrics and Primary Care Internal Medicine Urban Health residency track programs.
+She also has been faculty for ASAM courses on the fundamentals of addiction medicine, treatment of opioid use disorder, and the ASAM criteria.
+Currently she serves as chair of the Program Planning Committee for the ASAM Annual Conference.

-Dr. Alvanzo has served as a subject matter expert on national panels, including the National Institutes of Health, Substance Abuse and Mental Health Services Administration, National Quality Forum, and PEW Research Center on topics such as opioids and chronic pain, quality metric development and medication for opioid use disorder (MOUD) integration.
-Her publications span topics including gender, race, and ethnicity differences in the trajectory of and service utilization for substance use disorders; alcohol withdrawal management; and the association between psychological trauma, posttraumatic stress, and substance use, particularly in women.
+Earning recognition as a national leader in addiction medicine, Dr. Alvanzo has also served as a subject matter expert on national panels, including the National Institutes of Health, Substance Abuse and Mental Health Services Administration, National Quality Forum, and PEW Research Center on topics such as opioids and chronic pain, quality metric development, medication for opioid use disorder (MOUD) integration, and recovery support services.
+Her publications span topics including alcohol withdrawal management and the association between psychological trauma, posttraumatic stress, and substance use, particularly in women.

 Recent Content